John Wood, the Elder: Style and vision

-Through reading, site visits and practical experience Wood developed his unique ideas in order to create a master plan for his home town of such ambition it is almost overwhelming.
+Through reading, site visits and practical experience Wood developed his unique ideas in order to create an ambitious master plan for his home town.
 Through his continual self-education, Wood refined his architectural beliefs and by his mid-twenties had combined his passion for Palladianism (a type of classical architecture) with his obsession with Ancient British history, and almost certainly Freemasonry.

 Wood set out to restore Bath to what he believed was its former ancient glory as one of the most important and significant cities in England.
 In 1725 he developed an ambitious plan for his home town, which due to opposition he developed outside the existing city walls.
 Wood created a distinctive image for the city, one that has greatly contributed to Bath's continuing popularity.

-Wood's grand plans for Bath were consistently hampered by the corporation (council), churchmen, landowners and moneymen.
+Wood's plans for Bath were hampered by the corporation (council), churchmen, landowners and moneymen.
 Instead he approached Robert Gay, a barber surgeon from London, and the owner of the Barton Farm estate in the Manor of Walcot, outside the city walls.
 On these fields Wood established Bath's architectural style, the basic principles of which were copied by all those architects who came after him.
 Wood created one of the greatest attractions in the world, recognised by UNESCO for embodying a number of outstanding universal values — including the deliberate creation of a beautiful and unified city.